public-transport/friendly-public-transport-format/modules.md

 - [`db-stations-autocomplete`](https://github.com/derhuerst/db-stations-autocomplete) – Search for stations of DB.
 - [`vbb-trips`](https://github.com/derhuerst/vbb-trips) – When do trains run where in VBB?
 - [`wifi-on-ice-portal-client`](https://github.com/derhuerst/wifi-on-ice-portal-client) – Query information from the WifiOnICE portal in German ICE trains.
+- [`insa-hafas`](https://github.com/derhuerst/insa-hafas) – JavaScript client for the NASA/INSA HAFAS API.
+- [`nahsh-hafas`](https://github.com/juliuste/nahsh-hafas) – JavaScript client for the NAH.SH HAFAS API.
+- [`hafas-monitor-departures`](https://github.com/derhuerst/hafas-monitor-departures) – Fetch all departures of all lines at all stations of VBB.
+- [`hafas-monitor-departures-ws-server`](https://github.com/derhuerst/hafas-monitor-departures-ws-server) – A WebSocket server wrapping `hafas-monitor-departures`.
+- [`hafas-monitor-journeys`](https://github.com/derhuerst/hafas-monitor-journeys) – Use any HAFAS API to monitor journeys from A to B.

 ## consuming FPTF data